What Goes On

 Warm up your willies at the transcendent Chai Tent with hot drinks, artist and Happy Wanderer merch for sale, and a cosy yet close enough view of the truck stage.
 This is also our info hub and the place to come if you need first aid.

-Meander through our teepees to learn from local traders and sample their unique wares.
+Learn from local traders and sample their unique wares.
 You won’t find anything here you’ve seen elsewhere.

 The Happy Wanderer is set on beautiful farmlands in Yin Barun and is home to what we think is some of the best camping around Victoria.
 Set-up by the river, the vines or red gums.